Landlord Licensing & Utility Bill Responsibility Changes

 The City uses work orders to track the time it spends on utility accounts.
 A work order is generally a water shut-off/turn-on or non-routine meter read.
 This happens when a tenant is moving in or out, has not paid their bill for several months, etc. In our research, about 11-12% of rental-property accounts that have the utilities in the name of the property owner have a work order each year.
 In contrast, approximately 55% of single-family rental accounts (with the utilities in the name of the tenant) have a work order each year.

 It should also be noted that the time spent on these properties isn’t always recorded in a work order.
 One of the most troubling challenges the City faces with utility accounts in the name of the tenant is when the water has been shut off and someone trying to put the account in the name of another individual in the home.
-The claim is typically that the previous renter has moved out.
+The claim is that the previous renter has moved out.
 Our employees then need to check lease agreements and other records to make sure the relationship isn’t a husband/wife, brother/sister, roommate/roommate where they want the utilities turned on but aren’t planning to pay the past due balance.
 This is a time-intensive process, and these problems go away when the account remains in the name of the landlord.

 Up-to-Date Information on Landlords

-The single biggest complaint our police department receives is the condition of or the activities happening at a home in a neighborhood.
+The single biggest complaint our police department receives is the condition of a yard or the activities happening at a home in a neighborhood.
 These complaints are at both owner-occupied properties and rental properties.
 With an owner-occupied property, the police department is able to work directly with the homeowner to resolve the problem.
 On a rental property, the police department generally works with the tenant living at the property.
 In some cases, this is sufficient.
-For many other issues, however, the tenant is not the only one responsible (abandoned vehicles, overgrown lawns, too many tenants, constant noise complaints, etc.).
+In other cases, however, the tenant is not the only one responsible (abandoned vehicles, overgrown lawns, too many tenants, constant noise complaints, etc.).
 In these situations, it is imperative that we make contact with the property owner (and property manager, when applicable).
 Currently, our police department works through county records to obtain the name and address of the property owner.
 This is challenging for a couple of reasons:

 - Phone numbers & email addresses are not listed, requiring us to contact property owners through the mail.
 It’s very common that someone misplaces or doesn’t read a letter sent in the mail.
-In contrast, if we were able to quickly call/email the owner (and property manager, when applicable), we could fully explain the situation and ensure that the owner has received the complaint.
+In contrast, if we were able to quickly call/email/text the owner (and property manager, when applicable), we could fully explain the situation and ensure that the owner has received the complaint.
 A phone call or email is also much more efficient than writing & sending letters each time there is a concern, and this program would allow for emails to the owners/managers to become automatic.

 - Many rental properties are held in an LLC.
 This makes it more complicated as we do not have a specific name unless we go through an extra step to obtain the names of the individuals associated with the LLC.